Blog

 STAAC’s regional preferences across the U.S., developed international, and emerging markets (EM) are aligned with benchmarks.
 Attractive valuations in non-U.S. equities are offset by upward pressure in the U.S. dollar, although the Committee continues to watch EM closely for opportunities due to improvements in fundamentals and the technical analysis picture pre-Iran conflict.

-The Committee still maintains a slight preference for growth over value and large caps over small caps.
-In terms of domestic sectors, communication services remain an overweight, while the Committee continues to debate making a purchase on its shopping list, which includes healthcare, industrials, and technology.
+The Committee still maintains a slight preference for growth over value tilt and large caps over small caps.
+In terms of domestic sectors, communication services remains an overweight, while industrials were recently upgraded to overweight based on strong earnings momentum, technical trends, and tailwinds from fiscal spending and AI-driven investment.
+The Committee continues to debate other upgrade candidates, including healthcare and technology.

 Within fixed income, the STAAC holds a neutral weight in core bonds, with a slight preference for mortgage-backed securities (MBS) over investment-grade corporates.
 The Committee believes the risk-reward for core bond sectors (U.S. Treasury, agency MBS, investment-grade corporates) is more attractive than plus sectors.
 The Committee does not believe adding duration (interest rate sensitivity) at current levels is attractive and remains neutral relative to benchmarks.